-Supporting Immigrant Entrepreneurs Be a Successful Street Vendor Initiative
+Sea Un Vendedor Ambulante Exitoso Be a Successful Street Vendor

-Unlocking street vendors' success, the Los Angeles Public Library's groundbreaking initiative, 'Be a Successful Street Vendor,' powered by a strategic grant from the American Library Association and Google, joins forces with Community Power Collective, KLBRI, Immigrants Rising, Inclusive Action for the City, Public Counsel, and our vibrant local vendors.
+Be a Successful Street Vendor Initiative Unlocking street vendors' success, the Los Angeles Public Library's groundbreaking initiative, 'Be a Successful Street Vendor,' powered by a strategic grant from the American Library Association and Google, joins forces with Community Power Collective, KLBRI, Immigrants Rising, Inclusive Action for the City, Public Counsel, and our vibrant local vendors.
 Together, they have curated invaluable resources to empower and uplift vendors toward thriving success.